maniacs-oss/snackis/snabel.md

 ```

 ### Procs
 Procs allow interleaving multiple independent flows of control in the same thread.
-Each proc takes a coroutine as input; when called through the proc, the coroutine won't return any values.
+Each proc takes a coroutine as input; when called through procs, coroutines don't copy arguments or return values.

 ```
 > let: acc Str list;